 "I wish I had read a book like this one when my children were small.
 New parents have so much to sort through, and they only see a small group of children including their own.
 This book gives you the advantage of the experience of someone who has thoughtfully observed thousands of children and their families."

-"Pam Evans has written the book that I have wished, (for years!), I had to hand to parents, as they navigate the often confusing preschool years with their children.
-It is informative, based on years of her direct experience working with young children and their parents, and is very user friendly!
-Thank you Pam!"
+"I have wished for this book for years.
+A book to hand to parents as they navigate the often-confusing preschool years with their children.
+It is informative, based on years of experience working with young children and their parents, and it is very user friendly.
+Thank you, Pam!"

-Dianne Bearinger, Waldorf Early Childhood Educator: Parenting Coach: & Certified Postpartum Doula
+Dianne Bearinger, Waldorf Early Childhood Educator, Parenting Coach & Certified Postpartum Doula

 "The early childhood and preschool years are critical ones in terms of preparing a child for successful learning in the years that follow.
 This book provides parents with easy-to-understand tips on picking the right preschool for their child which is so important.
 What’s even better is that it helps parents of preschoolers understand how their child learns and the importance of age-appropriate learning experiences.
 Best of all, it gives parents easy to implement examples of how to extend learning experiences in the home environment, thus beginning a pattern of being actively involved in their child’s learning."

 JoAnn Dexter, Retired Assistant Superintendent for Curriculum and Instruction, Thornton Township High School District 205, South Holland, Illinois.

 Absolute must for all parents and grandparents of young children.
 Pamela Evans knows what she is talking about.
 She gives examples of what to expect and how to handle challenges.
 Parenting is the most important job in the world and parents of youngsters need all the help they can get.
 I highly recommend giving The Preschool Parent Primer to all young families.